AbduallahBarmu/clinic_management_system/README.md

 # Clinic Management System
-Programming for engineers c++ project that manages doctors, patients, and pharmacy of a small clinic
+C++ project that manages doctors, patients, and pharmacy of a small clinic

 ## Abstract
 The Clinic Management System is built to support and simplify the clinic everyday service.
 Clinic